ausd-io/ausd/apps/ecash-herald/README.md

-# ecash-herald
+# auscash-herald

-A telegram bot to broadcast eCash chain activity
+A telegram bot to broadcast ausCash chain activity

 ## development